Self-Taught Art • Contemporary Folk Art • Outsider Art

 In 1986 with encouragement from her family, she fulfilled a life-long dream and began to devote her days (and many nights) to painting.
 Her creative outpouring became a business as she began exhibiting in galleries and museums throughout the region.
 Within a short time, her works were sought by collectors throughout the United States and Europe, as well as being exhibited in New York on a regular basis.
 In 2016 Sarah became a widow and began the task of forging a “new normal” in her life and work.

 Without formal training and without the influence of the mainstream art world, Sarah Rakes is considered a “contemporary folk” artist.
 Her works exude a concern with growing things and a love for animals in nature.
-Uniquely mounted in hand-made frames constructed by her late husband and her daughter then painted by Sarah, her works have a distinctive quality of craftsmanship.
+Uniquely mounted in hand-made frames constructed by her daughter, then painted by Sarah, her works have a distinctive quality of craftsmanship.
 These special frames contain her exhilarating combination of colors through which she explores the universal wisdom she expresses.
 Sarah Rakes has synthesized her rural experiences into powerful images that speak a primal language.

 Marcia Weber Photograph: Halie Johnson Lovestories